freshpack/freshpack/README.md

 * Installs all required 'jest' and 'enzyme' dependencies

 ### Option 'redux' **[NEW]**
-* Generates skeleton with redux example
+* Generates skeleton with redux example ('Counter')
 * Installs all required 'redux' dependencies
 * Adds redux tests